AdobeDocs/experience-manager-64.en/help/screens/adding-components-to-a-channel.md

 1. Select the channel where you want to add a new component.
 For example, **We.Retail In Store** --&gt; **Channels** --&gt; **Idle Channel**.

-1. Click** Edit f**rom the action bar to open the editor.
+1. Click **Edit** from the action bar to open the editor.
 1. Select **Design** mode.
-1. Select the entire design editor on the right and click on the settings symbol to open the **ParSys Design** dialog box.
+1. Select the entire design editor on the right and click on the settings symbol to open the **ParSys** dialog box.
 1. You can select the components that you want to import to your AEM Screens project.
 The following example shows the the addition of **Livefyre** component to an AEM Screens project.

 ![adding_components](assets/adding_components.gif)